MicrosoftDocs/power-platform/power-platform/guidance/expressroute/how-expressroute-works.md

 :::image-end:::

-For traffic to Microsoft, the internal routing configuration within the customer network needs to set up&mdash;and is responsible for&mdash;the following:<!--note from editor: Edit okay?-->
+For traffic to Microsoft, the internal routing configuration within the customer network needs to set up&mdash;and is responsible for&mdash;the following:

--   Prioritizing the route for Microsoft online services<!--note from editor: I think lowercase (which you use the majority of the time) is better here.
-The title case seems better in a licensing context, but not when referring to a collection of products.--> traffic via the subnet connected to ExpressRoute, as opposed to the public internet connection
+-   Prioritizing the route for Microsoft online services traffic via the subnet connected to ExpressRoute, as opposed to the public internet connection